Graduate studio · 2025

 January 2025 – June 2025

-78%of concept-test participants preferred neighborhood-led recommendations over generic top-ten lists
+78% of concept-test participants preferred neighborhood-led recommendations over generic top-ten lists

-A regenerative travel platform for New York City
+The concept: a regenerative travel platform for New York City

 New York City sees over 60 million visitors each year.
 Most go to the same ten places.
 Meanwhile, local businesses outside those corridors struggle for visibility, and residents absorb the side effects of concentrated foot traffic.